-If a vehicle remains stationary, and water partially or fully dries on the surface, nothing can be done to prevent the minerals from seeping into the paint.
+If a vehicle remains stationary, and water partially or fully dries on the surface, nothing can be done to prevent the minerals from penetrating into the paint.

 Sometimes the panel is hot before water contact, and other times the panel heats with water already on top.
 If a vehicle panel’s temperature is cool during water contact, then water spotting may not occur.
-However, if the surface temperature is HOT at contact, then the likelihood of spotting drastically increases.
+However, if the surface temperature is HOT at the time of water contact, then the likelihood of spotting drastically increases.

 This is because, on a hot panel, the water evaporates quickly and automotive paint’s porous structure is swollen open and reaches maximum vulnerability.
 Either way, if the vehicle panel is cold or hot, there is always the potential of minerals seeping DEEP into the paint porous structure, often past fully cured ceramic coatings.

 When the paint’s pores are open fully, minerals and other chemical contamination can very easily stick to and embed themselves within the vehicle finish.
 So, when water evaporates from a hot panel, the minerals are left behind and embed themselves into the paint.
 Sometimes lightly, other times moderately, and sometimes DEEPLY into the paint.
 This all depends on the type of minerals, concentration levels, along with other chemical agents present (within the water or on the surface) at time of water contact.
 These points are discussed in more detail later on.